nestjs/docs.nestjs.com/content/techniques/configuration.md

 ### Configuration

-Applications are often run in different **environments**.
+Applications often run in different **environments**.
 Depending on the environment, different configuration settings should be used.
 For example, usually the local environment relies on specific database credentials, valid only for the local DB instance.
 The production environment would use a separate set of DB credentials.
 Since configuration variables change, best practice is to [store configuration variables](https://12factor.net/config) in the environment.

 Externally defined environment variables are visible inside Node.js through the `process.env` global.
 We could try to solve the problem of multiple environments by setting the environment variables separately in each environment.
 This can quickly get unwieldy, especially in the development and testing environments where these values need to be easily mocked and/or changed.